mariuszmalek/mariuszmalek/README.md

 [![Cooderbyte Badge](https://img.shields.io/badge/Cooderbyte-Profile-blue?style=flat&logo=cooderbyte&logoColor=white&color=3cdce2)](https://coderbyte.com/profile/mariuszmalek/)
 [![Dev Badge](https://img.shields.io/badge/dev.to-0A0A0A?style=flat&logo=devdotto&logoColor=white)](https://dev.to/mariuszmalek)

-Hey there 👋
+### Hey there 👋

+Hi there!
-I'm Mariusz, a full-stack software engineer.
+I'm Mariusz.
+I work as a full-time software engineer.
 I put emphasis on translating user-centric projects.
 My mission is to create great things.

+Most of my open-source 🚀 projects below are focused on one thing - to help create great things.
+I also write 📝 [articles](https://dev.to/mariuszmalek) about life, web-development, machine learning and start-ups.

-🌱 I’m currently learning Rust and Flutter
+🌱 I’m currently learning Rust, Flutter and developing the Hey mobile app.

 These are some of my projects that I have done to a greater extent:
 - CastingStudio, platform for agencies, actors and models. https://www.castingstudio.pl